ghilesZ/geoml/README.md

 ##### Current
-GeoML is currently still in developpement, and have not been tested -nor proved, nor model-checked nor analyzed ... but you know what we say about well typed program ;) -.
+Geoml is currently still in developpement, and have not been tested -nor proved, nor model-checked nor analyzed ... but you know what we say about well typed program ;) -.
 Thereby, you might find some weird behaviors or failures.
 Feel free to let us know or report an issue